sabihismail/React-Native-Mobile-and-Web-Boilerplate-Code/README.md

 # React Native Mobile and Web Boilerplate Code
-This project is simple Boilerplate with minimal configuration allowing for concurrent Web and Android development with an example index.js and App.js file.
+This project is simple Boilerplate with minimal configuration allowing for concurrent Web, Android, and iOS development with an example index.js and App.js file.

-All credits goes to the React Native for Web developers, this is just to reduce the amount of configuration to allow for modules like `react-scripts` to run alongside `react-native`.
+All credits goes to the React Native for Web developers, this is just to reduce the amount of configuration to allow for modules like `react-scripts` from `react-native-web to run alongside `react-native`.

 ## Getting Started